An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs

 \section{Stochastic Galerkin method and ANOVA decomposition}

 In this section, we introduce the stochastic Galerkin methods for solving problem~\eqref{eq:spde}, and we review the ANOVA decomposition for multi-variable functions.
 For the sake of presentation simplicity, we consider problems that satisfy homogeneous Dirichlet boundary conditions.
-However, it is noteworthy that the approach we present can be readily extended to nonhomogeneous boundary conditions.
+However, it is noteworthy that the approach we present can be readily extended to \guanjie{other arbitrary (well-posed) boundary conditions.}